knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 It wasn't until a hundred years after Babbage conceptualized his Analytical Engine that the first physical computer was actually built.
 We are now in the early 1940s, in the middle of the Second World War, and electricity has played a major role in the development of many new technologies, replacing its mechanical counteparts.

-During this time, several pioneering computers were independently designed in Germany (the Z3 in 1941), the United States (the ABC in 1942), and the United Kingdom (the Colussus in 1943), representing significant advancements in the field of electronic computing.
+During this time, several pioneering computers were independently designed in Germany (the Z3 in 1941), in the United States (the ABC in 1942), and in the United Kingdom (the Colussus in 1943), representing significant advancements in the field of electronic computing.
 The large investment into this field was fueled by the desire to develop secure communication and encryption systems, decrypt the enemy's military communications, as well as predict weapon trajectory and analyze data in general.
 At the root of all of these problems is mathematics, hence why computers were important.

-As it turned out, the binary representation of numbers was easy to work with in order to perform all the calculations.
+As it turned out, the binary representation of numbers was easy to work with in order to perform all the calculations, and the components we use work perfectly with it.

-> To learn more about binary numbers, [check this out](https://www.mathsisfun.com/binary-number-system.html)!
+> [Recommended reading](https://www.mathsisfun.com/binary-number-system.html) to learn more about binary numbers.

 This was not only perfect with the use of punch cards and punch tapes, where the presence of a hole can be represented with a 0, and the absence of a hole can be represented by a 1, but it also worked out well with the next technological advancement: vacuum tubes.
-They look like little light bulbs, and in some sense they were, but more importantly, they were electronic devices that controlled and manipulated electrical signals, providing the means to process and control data electronically, which in turn enabled their use in mathematical calculations.
+These look like little light bulbs, and in some sense they were, but more importantly, they were electronic devices that controlled and manipulated electrical signals, providing the means to process and control data electronically, which in turn enabled their use in mathematical calculations.
 If the light is on, that's a '1' in binary, and if there is no light, that's a '0'.
-That's the fundamental idea.
+And with these 1's and 0's, the computer can do calculations and represent all types of data, including user commands and instructions.

-> [Take a look at the ENIAC](https://www.youtube.com/watch?v=HgsklKafxG8): the world's first fully functional, general-purpose electronic computer.
+> [Take a look at the ENIAC](https://www.youtube.com/watch?v=HgsklKafxG8): the world's first general-purpose electronic computer.

 ## Computer Terminals: An Advancement in Human-Computer Interaction